JohnCarra/FrankyJTicTacToe/README.md

 # FrankyJTicTacToe
- GeekForGeeks Tutorial of an Android Application for a Tic Tac Toe Game
+ Android Application for a Tic Tac Toe Game